 The option is an agent of antifragility. – N. N. Taleb

 Increasing your options both reduces your exposure to uncertainty and increases your opportunity.
-Options reduce your exposure simply by creating more possible pathways to your goals.
+Options reduce your exposure simply by creating more pathways to your goals.
 They increase your opportunity because, as their number and dispersion increases, so does the probability that our volatile marketplace will unexpectedly swerve into them.
 This is the essence of antifragility.

 In the same way that lean thinking goes well beyond simply “eliminating waste,” Option-Based Thinking goes well beyond the platitude of “keeping your options open.”
 Option-Based Thinking is the disciplined application of beliefs, values, and principles that systematize the pursuit and application of options.

 The world is becoming increasingly volatile and unpredictable.

 — therefore —

 Organizations that rely on prediction are fragile.

 Complex systems have proven too unpredictable to justify confidence in one’s abilities to predict or control them.

 It is better to be in many places at once than to try to predict where you must be at any given time.

 Using people’s livelihood as options to protect corporate profits is immoral.